 Only until recently did the town give up its Memorial Day parades, due to lack of interest mainly on the part of war veterans.
-Veterans today still decorate monuments in various parts of the community with wreaths and also all veterans' graves with flags.

-Old timers will remember the parade always formed on Main Street and the head of Graniteville Road, marched to the Civil War memorial just described, and then across the street to a bandstand on the Common for speech making.
+Old timers will remember the parade always formed on Main Street and the head of Granite-ville Road, marched to the Civil War memorial just described, and then across the street to a bandstand on the Common for speech making.
 At noon, the American flag was raised at full staff on the Common.
 Then, on to the Town Hall for lunch.